sebousan/hugolify-www/content/_index.md

         text: Add image list in one or two columns
         icon: list
       - title: Informations
-        text: Add some cards informations with icon in column.
+        text: Add some cards informations with icon or image in column.
         icon: card-heading
       - title: Latest
         text: Add latest items from posts, projects, publications or casestudies.